arcticfox1919/react-native-io/README.md

 ### Recommended: Use `openFS()` for Most Scenarios

-**In 99% of cases, you should use `openFS()` to create an `FSContext`**.
-This is the recommended way to use this library:
+When you need to operate on **multiple files or directories**, use `openFS()` to create an `FSContext`:

-- ✅ Reuses the native thread pool across all operations
+- ✅ Reuses the native thread pool across all File and Directory instances
-- ✅ Better performance for multiple file/directory operations
+- ✅ Better performance when working with multiple files/directories
 - ✅ Unified management of File and Directory instances
 - ✅ Configurable concurrency with `openFS(threadCount)`

-> 💡 **Only use standalone `new File()` or `new Directory()` when you have exactly ONE operation to perform and won't need any follow-up operations.**
+> 💡 **Use standalone `new File()` or `new Directory()` when working with a single file or directory.** Each instance has its own thread pool, so all operations on the same instance share resources efficiently.
+For example, `new File(path).writeString(content)` is perfectly fine and concise for single-file operations.

 ```typescript
 import { openFS, FS, EntityType } from 'react-native-io';